Year 3. October 7. Our Department’s Hispanic Heritage.

 “Now we can look back and see that a lot of those health care issues were very much driven by the social drivers of health,” Dr. Casillas said.
 “Back then, I didn’t know what that was — I just thought, wow, life has been hard on the bodies of my family and community, and I really want to make that easier for them.”

 Her service-oriented nature and aptitude for science and math led her into medicine and health communications disparities research, an interest that began in high school when she had the opportunity to conduct lab research at Harbor-UCLA.
-She returned to Los Angeles after her studies and clinical training as a UCLA Robert Wood Johnson Clinical Scholar, where she completed a fellowship in health services, conducted community-partnered research projects and earned a master’s degree.
+She returned to Los Angeles after medical school at Harvard and residency at UCSF, as a UCLA Robert Wood Johnson Clinical Scholar, where she completed a fellowship in health services research, conducted community-partnered research projects and earned a master’s degree.

 After working on projects to address immigrant health disparities in Geneva and Lausanne, Switzerland, Dr. Casillas came back to the DoM, this time as a as a clinician researcher studying how digital health communications and electronic health records impact health for patients who don’t speak English or have low literacy.
 Her work with the L.A.
 County DHS has resulted in a health technology navigator program to make digital health more accessible for patients within the county healthcare system.
 She’s now co-leading multi-institution initiatives like the NIH program AIM AHEAD, and the Digital Health Equity Collaborative (partnered with colleagues at UCSF and Harvard) that bring together researchers, health care leaders and community organizations to figure out how to leverage new technologies like AI and machine learning